 Environmental monitoring is addressed through this EMP.
-Compliance monitoring is accomplished through the Environmental Protection Program which will involve the use of dedicated environmental inspectors to observe and verify the implementation of the environmental protection plans.
+Compliance monitoring is accomplished through the Environmental Protection Program, which will involve the use of dedicated environmental officers/inspectors to observe and verify the implementation of the environmental protection plans.
 Information generated from this program will be utilized by an adaptive management approach to improve both mitigation measure effectiveness and monitoring program design.
 A summary of compliance monitoring results will be presented in an annual report.

-4.2 VALUED COMPONENTS
+4.2 Valued components

 This section identifies the Valued Components that were selected for the environmental assessment that will be monitored including rationale for their selection.
 Additional information in this section includes key monitoring activities, task descriptions, duration, frequency and timing of activities, Environmental Monitor input, Manitoba Hydro commitments and specialist and SD roles.
-Manitoba Hydro has developed the plan to address concerns expressed by stakeholders, local communities, First Nations and Metis, and regulators.
+Manitoba Hydro has developed the plan to address concerns expressed by the MMTP Monitoring Committee, First Nations and Metis, interested parties, local communities, and regulators.